-David McAneny, MD, FACS, is Professor of Surgery and Vice Chair of the Department of Surgery at Boston University School of Medicine (BUSM), Chief Surgical Officer and Interim Chief Quality Officer at Boston Medical Center (BMC), as well as the Division Chief of General Surgery.
+David McAneny, MD, FACS, is Professor of Surgery and Associate Dean for Clinical Affairs at the Chobanian and Avedisian School of Medicine (BUSM) and Chief Medical Officer and Senior Vice President of Medical Affairs at Boston Medical Center (BMC).
 Dr. McAneny’s clinical practice is devoted to endocrine surgery and surgical oncology, including operations for thyroid conditions (e.g., thyroid cancers, nodules, Graves’ disease, and goiters), parathyroid disease (e.g., primary hyperparathyroidism and renal hyperparathyroidism), adrenal tumors (e.g., aldosterone- and cortisol-secreting adenomas, pheochromocytomas, and adrenocortical cancers), pancreas tumors (e.g., cancers, neuroendocrine tumors, and cysts), and tumors and benign conditions of the gallbladder, bile duct, and upper gastrointestinal tract.

 Dr. McAneny is the recipient of the 2005 Grant V. Rodkey Award, bestowed by the Massachusetts Medical Society for “outstanding contributions to medical education and medical students.”
 He was also the sole 2008 BUSM faculty selection for Alpha Omega Alpha, the national honor medical society.
-Dr. McAneny received the Erwin F. Hirsch, MD, Teaching Award from graduating Boston University Surgery Chief Residents in both 2009 and 2014; the Stanley L. Robbins Award for Excellence in Teaching, presented at the 2010 graduation to the “outstanding educator at the Boston University School of Medicine”; and the Educator of the Year Award in Clinical Sciences, conferred at the 2013 BUSM graduation ceremony.
-Dr. McAneny is the current President of the New England Surgical Society Scholars Foundation Board, President-elect of the Boston Surgical Society, Past President of the Massachusetts Chapter of the American College of Surgeons (ACS), and a former member of the Board of Governors of the ACS.
+Dr. McAneny received the Erwin F. Hirsch, MD, Teaching Award from graduating Boston University Surgery Chief Residents in both 2009 and 2014; the Stanley L. Robbins Award for Excellence in Teaching, presented at the 2010 graduation to the “outstanding educator at the Chobanian and Avedisian School of Medicine”; and the Educator of the Year Award in Clinical Sciences, conferred at the 2013 BUSM graduation ceremony.
+Dr. McAneny is the current President of the New England Surgical Society Scholars Foundation Board, a member of the Executive Committee of the New England Surgical Society, President of the Boston Surgical Society, Past President of the Massachusetts Chapter of the American College of Surgeons (ACS), and a former member of the Board of Governors of the ACS.

 In addition, the Quality and Patient Safety team created the “I COUGH” initiative for peri-operative pulmonary care, reducing the risk-adjusted likelihood of the NSQIP post-operative pulmonary complications (pneumonia, unplanned intubation, and duration of ventilatory support over 48 hours) among General Surgery patients at BMC from an odds ratio over 2.0 (10th decile) to below 1.0.
 The NSQIP odds ratio of a post-operative pneumonia is currently 0.69 (second decile in 2020).
 More than 100 medical centers and healthcare systems in the United States, the United Kingdom, Canada (7 medical centers from Nova Scotia to Vancouver), Australia (2), and India (1) have adopted this model.
 The Manchester University NHS Foundation Trust in England has adopted “I COUGH-UK” in its hospitals as a pilot for the National Health Service.